 Small cracks also started to appear in the unity of the Society.
 The first small conflicts were naturally about money.
 George felt more money could be spent on the daily needs of the Society members, while Frederick felt that money was better off reinvested in in the Society’s industrial concerns.
 Since Frederick controlled the purse strings, he won these arguments, but they did start to sour the relationship between father and adopted son.

 And then there was the Hildgeard Mutschler incident.

 Hildegard was a beautiful young woman who had been born into the Society, one of the last to be born before the custom of celibacy became etched in stone.
 George Rapp doted on Hildegard, and eventually made her his laboratory assistant.
 They would spend hours in his workshop, alone, working on his botanical and alchemical research.

 That the septagenuarian Rapp was spending his days hanging out with a beautiful young thing certainly raised some eyebrows.
 But he was getting old, and he needed an assistant, and she seemed to do the job well, so who could complain publicly?

-And then Rapp started getting possessive.
+Then Rapp started getting possessive.
 He exiled young Jacob Klein for getting inappropriately close to Hildegard.
-Many seemed to believe that Rapp’s motives stemmed less from pious indignation and more from pure jealousy.
+Many seemed to believe that Rapp’s motives in expelling Klein stemmed less from pious indignation and more from pure jealousy.
 They argued for Klein’s readmission to the Society, but Rapp could not be moved.

 When Hildegard ran away to marry Conrad Feucht, the Society’s solicitor, Rapp was heartbroken.
 He wrote the pair letters begging them to come back, saying everything they had done could be forgiven.
 He even openly prayed for Hildegard’s return from the pulpit, which he had never done before for those who had left the Society.